Sussex Bonfire Societies: Organisation

 The logistical set up required for the events often starts as early as February.
-This has led the Societies to pool resources and work together on each other's bonfires.
+This has led the Societies to pool resources and work together on each other's bonfire events.
 This creates associated processions, with large festivals like Lewes and Hastings going on late into the night.
 Due to the size and number of events and mutual collaboration, it became impractical to hold all the bonfires on the traditional Fifth of November.
-This resulted in the "bonfire season" to be extended over ten weeks through September, October and November.
+This resulted in the "bonfire season" to be extended over three months through September, October and November.